Detailed Parenting Plans Are Often Best

 A Bucks County family attorney can help you draft your parenting plan.
 The process is not always simple.
 When parents disagree on key components, a period of negotiation will be necessary.
 In some situations, mediation can lead to an agreement.
 Family law mediation may bring options to the table the individuals who are co-parenting never considered on their own, for example.
 Legal help could be a path to a calm future, free of fights.

 Do you need legal support through the child custody process?
 It is important you work with a legal professional to help you during divorce proceedings.
 The family law attorneys at Kardos, Rickles & Hand help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.